montillall/Pewlett-Hackard-Analysis/README.md

 ---
 ## Summary

 The analysis shows that there are 50842 jobs that will need to be filled as the "silver tsunami" begins to make an impact, therefore a hiring plan needs to be in place.
-It also shows that there are 1549 employees who are eligible to participate in a mentorship program, which demosntartes that there are not enough for the total amount of people
+It also shows that there are 1549 employees who are eligible to participate in a mentorship program, which demonstrates that there are not enough for the total amount of people

 ![](Total_Mentors.png)